DLee1993/FEM-job-listings/README.md

 # Frontend Mentor - Results summary component solution

-This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
+This is a solution to the [Job Listings challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents